The Final Reveal Rustic Guest Bedroom

-This season we opted to do a rustic guest bedroom located next to the on- suite Jack and Jill Bathroom featured in the Fall 2017 One Room Challenge.
-If you have not seen this challenge be sure to check it out, to get some inside on where we are going this time.
+Welcome to the The Final Reveal Rustic Guest Bedroom this season we opted to do a rustic guest bedroom located next to the on- suite Jack and Jill Bathroom featured in the One Room Challenge.
+If you have not seen this challenge be sure to check it out, to get some insight on where we are going this time.

 WEEKS AT A GLANCE: